Fundamental building block for all-optical scalable quantum networks: Fundamental limits

+{\em Proof.}--The Bell states defined with arbitrary ${\cal U}$ can be represented as a superposition of the Bell states with ${\cal U}=I$ (see Appendix~\ref{asec:limit}).
+So, any conditional state $\ket{\Phi}$ corresponding to a detection event yielded from the input Bell state with arbitrary ${\cal U}$ is in a linear combination of the conditional states $\ket{\phi}$ yielded from the Bell states with ${\cal U}=I$.
+Since all the element of $\{\ket{\Phi}\}$ is a linear combination of the element of $\{\ket{\phi}\}$, the number of linearly independent $\ket{\Phi}$ is upper bounded with the number of linearly independent $\ket{\phi}$.
+The probability to unambiguously discriminate the Bell states with any ${\cal U}$ is thus, at best, the maximum success probability to discriminate the Bell states with ${\cal U}=I$.

-i) Linear optics: Let us consider a general Bell measurement setup as illustrated in Fig.\ref{fig:FBounds}(a).
-Two qubits, each containing $N$ photons, are prepared equiprobably in a logical Bell state out of four.
-For $N=1$, it is the standard Bell measurement scheme on single photons \cite{Lut99,Weinfurter94}, with the limit of success probability, $P_s\leq1/2$ \cite{Calsa2001}.
-We can extend the evaluation for $N>1$.
-Since we assume detectors resolving up to 2 photons, any event when more than 2 photons arrive at any single detector cannot be distinguished from the loss of surplus photon(s).
-We thus restrict the unitary map of the linear optical setup to a certain class by which only less than 2 photons arrive at each output mode.
-In this case, the success probability is bounded by $P_s\leq1-2^{-N}$ (details in Supplementary material).
-Note that ancillary usage of photons yield lower success probabilities than this bound \cite{SLee15}.
-The maximum bound might seem to be reachable by multiplexing (i.e.~when any single success out of $N$ trials with single photons is regarded as the overall success), but this is not the case because the encoded Bell state is random in every trial.
-It was recently shown that the bound can be achieved by GHZ entangled photons \cite{SLee15}.
+We can prove $P_s\leq1-2^{-N}$ with arbitrary $N$ as detailed in Appendix~\ref{asec:limit}.
+This is, to our knowledge, the first proof of the maximum success probability of the Bell measurement with linear optics and multiple photons, and the generalization of the limit $1/2$ proved for $N=1$ in Ref.~\cite{Calsa2001}.
+The bound might seem to be achieved by multiplexing (i.e.~when any single success out of $N$ trials with single photons is regarded as the overall success), but this is not the case because the encoded Bell state is random in every trial.
+Notably, it was observed in Ref.~\cite{SLee15} that $1-2^{-N}$ is reachable with photons in the GHZ entanglement, and any ancillary usage of photons yields lower probabilities than this.